FOR IMMEDIATE RELEASE

 Kristyn Peck, CEO

-Since 2002, the U.S. Government has employed Afghan allies to serve alongside U.S. troops, diplomats, and other government employees to serve U.S. military and diplomatic goals.
-The Afghan Special Immigrant Visa (SIV) program provides a promise and a legal path to safety for Afghans who worked with U.S. forces and personnel.
+Since 2002, the United States has employed Afghan allies to serve alongside its troops, diplomats, and other government employees to advance the country’s military and diplomatic goals.
 As a result of their affiliation, these individuals and their families suffer direct threats to their safety as they have become the targets of anti-American violence.
-In fiscal year 2020, Afghan SIV- holders comprised 94% of those served through LSSNCA’s Refugee and Immigrant Services.
+The Afghan Special Immigrant Visa (SIV) program provides them with a legal path to safety.

 Since 1917, Lutheran Social Services of the National Capital Area (LSSNCA) has promoted welcoming and compassionate communities with the help of partners and volunteers.
 Today, LSSNCA serves the Washington Metropolitan Area through refugee and immigrant resettlement, workforce development, foster care for unaccompanied refugee minors, adoption services, CARE for Newcomers, healthy relationships education, and Youth Haven.